bamerman/tech-writing-workshop/github-explanation.md

 Discovery on GitHub will make your technical writing portfolio personal and interesting.

 ## Next steps
-Get started with hosting your technical writing portfolio on GitHub with these resources:
+Learn more about hosting a GitHub portfolio with these resources:

 - [My technical writing portfolio (ft.
 Amruta Ranade)](https://www.youtube.com/watch?v=68ddwfpXHrE)
 - [How to create a compelling GitHub portfolio](https://towardsdatascience.com/how-to-create-a-compelling-github-portfolio-a229e7472a92)